RecordsKeeper/multichain/docs/source/address.rst

 **5. Check validity of the address**

-You have to pass address as argument to the checkifValid function call:
+You have to pass an address as the parameter to the checkifValid function call:

 * Address: to check the validity